oracle/docker-images/OracleAnalytics/README.md

-Oracle Analytics Server on Container
+Oracle Analytics Server Container
 =============
 Sample container configurations facilitate installation, configuration, and environment setup for DevOps users.
-This project includes quick start [dockerfiles](dockerfiles/) for Oracle Analytics Server 2022 (6.4) based on Oracle Linux 7, Oracle JRE 8 (Server), and Oracle Fusion Middleware Infrastructure 12.2.1.4.0.
+This project includes quick start [container](dockerfiles/) for Oracle Analytics Server 2022 (6.4) based on Oracle Linux 7, Oracle JRE 8 (Server), and Oracle Fusion Middleware Infrastructure 12.2.1.4.0.

 For more information about Oracle Analytics Server, see the [Oracle Analytics Server Online Documentation](https://docs.oracle.com/en/middleware/bi/analytics-server/index.html).

-The certification of Oracle Analytics Server on Container doesn't require the use of any file presented in this repository.
-Customers and users are welcome to use them as starter templates to customize or tweak, or to create scripts and Docker files from scratch.
+The certification of Oracle Analytics Server Container doesn't require the use of any file presented in this repository.
+Customers and users are welcome to use the files in this repository as starter templates to customize or tweak, or to create scripts and container files from scratch.

 For pre-built images containing Oracle software, check the [Oracle Container Registry](https://container-registry.oracle.com).

 ## Database Prerequisites

 You must have a running Oracle Database, either in a container or on a host.
-You need these database connection details to create midtier schemas for the BI domain.
+You need these database connection details to create mid-tier schemas for the BI domain.
 The schemas are created automatically when the BI container starts.

 If you're using an Oracle multitenant container database (CDB) or pluggable database (PDB) database, you must use PDB when creating the schemas because CDB isn’t supported.